 In the Chinese language, pronunciations play a vital part as the consumers from different regions of the Chinese countries may pronounce words differently, in accordance to their local dialects such as Hokkien or Teow Chew.
 Some elegant terms in Mandarin may even be different or give negative impressions when spoken in other dialects.

-In order to avoid unexpected embarrassment, the marketing and branding teams of a company needs to conduct sufficient survey checking and finalizing the acceptance level of the proposed Chinese trademark before it is used.
+In order to avoid unexpected embarrassment, the marketing and branding teams of a company need to conduct sufficient survey checking and finalizing the acceptance level of the proposed Chinese trademark before it is used.

-Registration of the Western mark will not grant an automatic protection to the Chinese mark.
+Registration of the Western mark will not grant automatic protection to the Chinese mark.
 Separate registration is required.
-Therefore, it is vital to file an equivalent Chinese trademark immediately once your Western trademark is used in the particular country such as China because if you do not do so, once your Western mark is used or known in China, Chinese versions of it may be created and filed by the locals and/or any of your potential competitors there.
+Therefore, it is vital to file an equivalent Chinese trademark immediately once your Western trademark is used in a particular country such as China because if you do not do so, once your Western mark is used or known in China, Chinese versions of it may be created and filed by the locals and/or any of your potential competitors there.

 It was further argued that ‘Xingbake’ sounded phonetically similar to ‘Starbucks’ in Chinese and not leaving behind the translation of ‘Xing’ means star and ‘bake’ somehow sounded like Bucks, therefore Xingbake would be the same as Starbucks in Chinese.
 Xingbake’s logo is also very similar to Starbucks’ logo design.

-It was also argued that, in China, people generally refer Starbucks as ‘Xingbake’ rather than the Western name of Starbucks.
+It was also argued that, in China, people generally refer to Starbucks as ‘Xingbake’ rather than the Western name of Starbucks.

 Xingbake claimed that it never violated the Starbucks trademark or copied the design of the logo.
-Its General Manager even said, “We invented ‘Xingbake’ as our brand when we planned to start a café business in Shanghai and it is just a coincidence that our name is the same with Chinese version of Starbucks”.
+Its General Manager even said, “We invented ‘Xingbake’ as our brand when we planned to start a café business in Shanghai and it is just a coincidence that our name is the same with the Chinese version of Starbucks”.

 “The logo was designed by our own staff.
 To be frank, I hadn’t heard of Starbucks at the time, so how could I imitate its brand or logo?”

-Chief Judge Lu Guo Qiang at the Shanghai No. 2 Intermediate People’s Court, found that Xingbake did translate to Starbucks in Chinese and entitled to have sole right to use its name in English and Chinese.
+Chief Judge Lu Guo Qiang at the Shanghai No. 2 Intermediate People’s Court, found that Xingbake did translate to Starbucks in Chinese and was entitled to have sole right to use its name in English and Chinese.
 Therefore, Xingbake had been ordered to stop using its name and to pay Starbucks 500,000 yuan (RM 234,000) in damages.

 One could argue that a literal translation of a Western trademark could be different from the Chinese version and as for Starbucks, it has a stronger case in view of its direct translation.
 It could be messy if there is a twist in the event.
-So, take this case as a lesson or precaution and do not let the similar incident happen to you, especially if you wish to expand your businesses to China or Taiwan.
+So, take this case as a lesson or precaution and do not let a similar incident happen to you, especially if you wish to expand your businesses to China or Taiwan.